vonsbuffet/BuffetWeb/README.md

 # ViBer

-This is more then code, this is Von's Buffet running deeep.
+This is more then code, this is Von's Buffet!

 Von's Buffet will serve you everywhere, guaranteed!